Video Interviewing Tips For Recruiters and Candidates 2022

 Mark the date– One of the most common mistakes that candidates make is procrastinating their pre-recorded interviews till their last date.
 Every pre-recorded interview comes with a deadline, within which you have to take it.
 Delaying it till the last minute may risk your candidature.
 Therefore, if you are going through a tough situation, requesting the recruiter’s permission for an extension can be your savior.

 Clear your caches– Many times candidates are unable to upload their final draft or are cut in mid every time while recording their interview.
-While there are many reasons as to why this might be happening, your caches might be the silent culprit.
+While there are many reasons why this might be happening, your caches might be the silent culprit.
 So, clear cache files from every folder, including your browser’s settings, for a seamless experience.
-However, if the situation still continues, don’t forget to mail the recruiter about the issue.
+However, if the situation continues, don’t forget to mail the recruiter about the issue.

 Close your Firewall– A firewall is essential, no wonder.
 But, sometimes, given the technical specifications of a particular browser, your Firewall might start to block the interview process.
 Although such problems may not be found in links shared by major conglomerates, smaller companies often face this issue.
 Hence, if the link is not opening up even after clearing all the cache files, try again after closing the Firewall and restarting the system.
 If it gets flagged as “not-secured,” notify the recruiter about the issue asap.